 While you might not be too impressed by Hull’s pass rates, you should bear in mind that they’re still above the national average.
 It’s not all down to specific numbers however—the outcome of your practical is also affected by your personal ability and effort.

 Your practical test will finally follow once you’ve completed your driving lessons.
-Beyond your lessons, there’s not much else you can do in preparation for your test except to:
+Beyond your lessons, there’s not much else you can do in preparation for your test except to get to the centre 10 minutes early, with your provisional.
+The layout of the practical will be as follows: